A trip to Japan is an opportunity to immerse yourself in culture and cinematic regions, with these answers to common questions helping you to do so.

-There are many ways to experience Japan and our Japan Tours & Vacations offer ideas you can use to plan your trip with a Zicasso travel specialist.
+There are many ways to experience Japan and our Japan tours and vacations offer ideas you can use to plan your trip with a Zicasso travel specialist.

 The collection features a range of itineraries with different types of experiences.
 For example, you could enjoy an immersive family tour, discover the hidden treasures of Tokyo and Kyoto, or use these ideas to create something new.

-You can share additional information with our Travel Care team by completing a Trip Request with an idea of where you want to go, how you want to experience Japan, how long you want to visit, and more.
+You can share additional information with our Travel Care team by completing a trip request, giving an idea of where you want to go, how you want to experience Japan, how long you want to visit, and more.

 Our Travel Care team will then match you with top Japan travel specialists who can help you start planning your vacation.

 In Japan, the past flows effortlessly into the present and the future emerges.
 With elegance and grace, the country can take you from the foothills of Mount Fuji to the bridges of Kyoto, the cuisine of Osaka to futuristic Tokyo.
-For itinerary ideas that include these iconic experiences, browse our Japan Tours & Vacations.
+For itinerary ideas that include these iconic experiences, browse our Japan tours.